Bolívar (footballer, born 1980)

-Fabian Guedes (born 16 August 1980), commonly known as Bolívar, is a Brazilian football manager and former player who played as a central defender.
-He is the current assistant manager of Chapecoense.
+Fabian Guedes (born 16 August 1980), commonly known as Bolívar, is a Brazilian football coach and former player who played as a central defender.

 Born in Santa Cruz do Sul, Bolívar initially was a right back and then switched to center back.
 Very instrumental in the center of defense for Internacional in the 2006 Copa Libertadores which led to a transfer to AS Monaco for R$8,664,705, with 20% transfer fee belongs to third parties.